solvialab/infragate-landing/docs/features.md

 - **Live Terraform streaming** — `terraform init`, `plan`, and `apply` output streams in real time to the browser during deploy, scale, upgrade, and destroy operations
 - **Template-based or custom** — choose from admin-defined cluster templates or configure everything manually
 - **Automatic resource creation** — each cluster gets its own compartment, VCN, subnet, internet gateway, route table, security list, and node pools
-- **Bring your own infrastructure** — optionally supply existing VCN, compartment, or subnet OCIes via the Advanced tab to skip resource creation and wire into existing networks.
+- **Bring your own infrastructure** — optionally supply existing VCN, compartment, or subnet OCIDs via the Advanced tab to skip resource creation and wire into existing networks.
 BYO resources are referenced read-only and never modified by Terraform; Infragate-created VCN/subnet/security list resources are fully managed and manual OCI Console edits to them will be overwritten on the next apply.
 When using existing VCN/subnet overrides, route tables are not managed by Infragate, so equivalent private-subnet egress must already exist for OKE workers: route `0.0.0.0/0` to NAT Gateway (or equivalent corporate egress path) and route `all-<region>-services-in-oracle-services-network` to Service Gateway.
 This is routing, not an open ingress security rule.
-- **BYON scope behavior** - `Existing Compartment OCIe` alone reuses only the compartment.
+- **BYON scope behavior** - `Existing Compartment OCID` alone reuses only the compartment.
 Infragate does not auto-discover existing VCN/subnet objects inside that compartment; leave VCN/subnet blank only when you want Infragate to create a fresh network stack there.
-- **Advanced override guardrails** - Advanced OCIe fields validate resource-type prefixes and provide OCI-backed autocomplete for compartments, VCNs, and subnets to reduce typo/copy-paste errors before deploy.
+- **Advanced override guardrails** - Advanced OCID fields validate resource-type prefixes and provide OCI-backed autocomplete for compartments, VCNs, and subnets to reduce typo/copy-paste errors before deploy.
-- **Shared compartment pattern** — for multiple clusters in one compartment, use a dedicated BYO compartment OCIe in Advanced for every cluster in that shared domain; avoid reusing an auto-created per-cluster compartment as a shared target.
+- **Shared compartment pattern** — for multiple clusters in one compartment, use a dedicated BYO compartment OCID in Advanced for every cluster in that shared domain; avoid reusing an auto-created per-cluster compartment as a shared target.
 - **CIDR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
 - **Multi-pool support** — configure 1–N node pools per cluster, each with independent node count, OCPU, RAM, and storage sizing
 - **Shape sync from OCI** - Admin Configuration includes **Sync from OCI** for VM shapes, pulling OKE-compatible shapes for the current region/tenancy and merging them into `allowed_shapes` while preserving existing labels/toggles